Abusive Behaviour Policy (Bullying And Harassment)

 STAFF: How to react if you suspect bullying and/or harassment:

 1. Investigate all reports, however seemingly trivial

-2. Once it has been established that bullying/harassment has taken place, refer the incident to the Principal – or other senior manager if the Principal is implicated in the abusive behaviour.
+2. Once it has been established that bullying/harassment has taken place, refer the incident to the Centre Manager – or another senior manager if the Centre Manager is implicated in the abusive behaviour.
 This person will decide the appropriate course of action up to calling the police.

-3. When appropriate, and with the Principal, explain to the person acting unkindly that their actions are unacceptable and tell them the effect it has had on another / others.
+3. When appropriate, and with the Centre Manager, explain to the person acting unkindly that their actions are unacceptable and tell them the effect it has had on another / others.

 4. Ask them to consider an appropriate way of putting things right and, if necessary, support them in making an apology.